bionlplab/isimp/README.md

 This material is also based upon work supported by the National Science Foundation under Grant No. DBI-1062520.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-This work was supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine and Clinical Center.

-# Disclaimer

-This tool shows the results of research conducted in the Computational Biology Branch, NCBI.
-The information produced on this website is not intended for direct diagnostic use or medical decision-making without review and oversight by a clinical professional.
-Individuals should not change their health behavior solely on the basis of information produced on this website.
-NIH does not independently verify the validity or utility of the information produced by this tool.
-If you have questions about the information produced on this website, please see a health care professional.
-More information about NCBI's disclaimer policy is available.